EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 kubectl get datalab/ws-${KEYCLOAK_TEST_USER} -n workspace
 ```

-> Both resources should show a `True` status for `SYNCED` and `READY` conditions.<br>
+!!! note
-> Note that state can take a little time to be reached as Crossplane provisions the underlying resources.
+    Both resources should show a `True` status for `SYNCED` and `READY` conditions.
+State can take a little time to be reached as Crossplane provisions the underlying resources.

 #### 4. Get New Workspace Details